Menopause After 50 Lifestyle: How to Thrive with Energy, Confidence, and Vitality

 Menopause is a rebirth of identity:

-• Recalibrate priorities, explore new hobbies, engage socially
+• Recalibrate priorities, explore new hobbies, and engage socially

 • Many women feel freedom and clarity for the first time